nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 With too much noise, the counts end up spread across all four bins, and noise becomes an issue.

-These graphs illustrate the effect of quantization of varying average score across four bins:
+These graphs illustrate the effect of quantization of scores across four bins with varying standard deviation (sigma):

 ![Quantization effects on binned counts](img/quant.svg) *Quantization effects on binned counts*